Anthony Crosby: Career

+Central African Caravan Trading Company

+Between 1818 and 1825, Crosby had grand plans to explore Africa.
+He tried to raise funds from the Duke of Gloucester and other capitalists for the creation of the “Central African Caravan Trading Company”.

 Views of the River Fleet

-Crosby first tried to raise funds for a book, “Views of the River Fleet”, in June 1832 to be printed by T Richardson of 245 High Holborn, London through subscriptions of one guinea.
-The books would consist of twenty engravings and include “historical notices from the earliest periods to the present time”.
+Crosby first tried to raise funds for a book, "Views of the River Fleet", in June 1832 to be printed by T Richardson of 245 High Holborn, London through subscriptions of one guinea.
+The books would consist of twenty engravings and include "historical notices from the earliest periods to the present time".

 Further sketches and water colours were added in the period up to 1844.
-Crosby, utilizing his experience as a solicitor, was known to gather statements from locals knowledgeable about the transformations of the River Fleet and its surroundings over their lifetimes.
+Crosby, was known to gather statements from locals knowledgeable about the transformations of the River Fleet and its surroundings over their lifetimes.
 He utilized these statements to produce sketches of what the river and its surrounding buildings might have looked like in the past.
 Crosby died in 1857 and there is no evidence the work was ever published in his lifetime.

-The sketches and notes were sold at auction by Puttick and Simpson of Leicester Square on the 19th July 1862 (lot 1718).
+The sketches and notes were sold at auction by Puttick and Simpson of Leicester Square on 19 July 1862 (lot 1718).
 They sold for £7 and 7 shillings.
 By 1885 the drawings were housed at the Guildhall Library, London.
-In 1888 his drawings were used in a publication “The Fleet: its river, prison, and marriages” by author and historian John Ashton.
+In 1888 his drawings were used in a publication "The Fleet: its river, prison, and marriages" by author and historian John Ashton.

 The sketches are currently held in the Crosby Collection in the London Picture Archive at the London Metropolitan Archives.
 The archive has been used extensively by researchers, historians and publishers to provide images and contemporary descriptions of the 19th century River Fleet during the period where it was undergoing significant change from a free flowing natural river to a subterranean controlled water course as a result of the population expansion of the City of London.

 Additionally, a dossier of correspondence, notes and other papers relating to the project are held at the Getty Research Institute in Los Angeles, California.